Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-nodemcu.md

 ***Disconnect the NodeMCU dev kit from USB.***

 For this workshop, you’ll need to attach the NodeMCU and button to the breadboard.
 Below is the wiring diagram.
+For more information on what breadboards are and how they work, check out our blog post on <a href="https://www.losant.com/blog/how-to-use-a-breadboard" target="\_blank">How to Use a Breadboard</a>.

 ![Workshop 1 Wiring Diagram](/images/getting-started/losant-iot-dev-kits/builder-kit-nodemcu/workshop-1-wiring-diagram.png "Workshop 1 Wiring Diagram")